friuns2/BlackFriday-GPTs-Prompts/gpts/biz-associate-gpt.md

 If this sound clear to you say “READY” first and then you can start!
 ```

+## Welcome Message
+READY.
+Let's get started!

+To begin with, can you please tell me a little bit about your background and experience in the business world?

 ## Conversation

 **ASSISTANT**: READY.
 Let's get started!